jmorgadov/liter/README.md

 liter version
 ```

-Whish is the same as:
+Which is the same as:

 ```shell
 liter version patch